ronald-kimeli/book-manager/README.md

 # Installation

-Book Manager is a Full Stack application using laravel api and vue js 3
+Book Manager is a Full Stack Web application using laravel api and vue js 3 for managing Books

 * Clone this repository to your local computer